sendysenzen/Waggle-Power-BI-Report/README.md

 # Waggle-Power-BI-Report
 A power BI project as part of Udacity Nanodegree program

 In this project, I assumed to work as BI Analyst for Waggle, a startup company that focuses on making tracking devices for pets.
 Their products are called Lapdog and Lapcat.
 This project requires us to create a visualization from the business questions arised.

-The project results can be seen in image below with interactive content, however as I still dont have business or working email by the time of working this project, Power BI service and its interactive functionality cannot be seen or activated yet.
-I will update once ready.
+The project results can be seen in image below with interactive content as per link on the bottom.

 ## The Home Page (1st page where business questions are answered in outline)
 ![HOME page ](https://user-images.githubusercontent.com/71933300/182041071-eff7d9b3-b988-49ec-9d59-1d27a8d35f08.jpg)